-Your benefits continue to remain in force until the earliest of the expiry age, the date we pay the benefit, you cancel your benefit, and the date your Policy ends.
+Your benefits continue to remain in force until the earliest of the expiry age, the date we pay the benefit, when you cancel your benefit, and the date your Policy ends.
 For more information see section 26.

-Your Policy will continue until the earliest of the last Insured Person reaching their expiry age, we pay out the benefits for the Insured Person, you cancel your Policy, or we cancel your Policy because you fail to pay the premiums for your Policy.
+Your Policy will continue until the earliest of the:

+- date the last Insured Person reaches their expiry age; - date we pay out the benefits for the Insured Person; - date you cancel your Policy; and - date we cancel your Policy because you fail to pay the premiums for your Policy.

 Your Policy may also end if you fail to disclose information to us, or misrepresent information at application.
-For more information see section 27.
+For more information on when your Policy ends, see section 27.